Fulkerson 15 points, 12 boards as No. 12 Vols top Cincinnati

 Cincinnati: After giving up an average of 75 points in their last two outings, the Bearcats came into Saturday’s road test trying to find improvement on defense before embarking on their conference schedule.

-Tennessee: Vols coach Rick Barnes is still trying to settle on a comfortable rotation that, early in the season, doesn’t put too much pressure on several first-year players.
+Tennessee: Barnes is still trying to settle on a comfortable rotation that, early in the season, doesn’t put too much pressure on several first-year players.

+Springer (11 points) and Keon Johnson (7 points, 6 rebounds) were the first players off the Tennessee bench.

+“The No. 6 and 7 players (in the rotation) are so important,” said Barnes.
+“You want them to come off the bench and take it to the next level.”

 UP NEXT